 There’s about 15 minutes walking between each pub (total walk of c.6km), but there’s a range of buses and underground stations on or close to the route if you want to reduce the legwork.

-If you don’t mind mighty hills when you’re a few sheets to the wind you could go South to North – but we chose did it with gravity on our side and started with a tube ride to the Northernmost point in Highgate Village.
+If you don’t mind mighty hills when you’re a few sheets to the wind you could go South to North – but we chose to do it with gravity on our side and started with a tube ride to the Northernmost point in Highgate Village.

 You won’t find many nicer places to indulge your love of craft beer than the Dukes Head so it’s no surprise to learn Time Out just voted it Best Pub in Highgate for the third year running.